-Acknowledgement Authors thank the State of California for the funding of the Coastal Ocean Currents Monitoring Program (COCMP) which established statewide current monitoring infrastructure, the National Oceanic and Atmospheric Administration (NOAA) for their continued support of the Integrated Ocean Observing System (IOOS), and in particular, the leadership of Dr. Jack Harlan at NOAA in the establishment of a national HFR program, as well as the sponsorship of the National Science Foundation and Office of Naval Research who were early supporters of the development and use of HFR for ocean research.
+Planning (KETEP), Ministry of Trade, Industry and Energy (No. 20114030200040).
 Data from this report originate from the following universities and research organizations on the USWC: Scripps Institution of Oceanography (SIO) at University of California, San Diego, University of Southern California, Marine Science Institute at University of California, Santa Barbara, California Polytechnic State University, Naval Postgraduate School, Romberg Tiburon Center at San Francisco State University, Humboldt State University, Bodega Marine Laboratory at University of California, Davis, and Oregon State University.
-The three USWC IOOS regional observing systems - SCCOOS, CeNCOOS, and NANOOS - are acknowledged for their continued support and advocacy of HFR current measurements for monitoring the oceans.
-The coastal wind data were provided by National Data Buoy Center (NDBC).
+The three USWC IOOS regional observing systems - SC-COOS, CeNCOOS, and NANOOS - are acknowledged for their continued support and advocacy of HFR current measurements for monitoring the oceans.
+The majority of the HFR network was installed by the State of California's Coastal Ocean Currents Monitoring Program (COCMP) south of 41.1°N and by the Global Ocean Ecosystem Dynamics (GLOBEC) under NOAA/NSF and Research Internships in Science of the Environment (RISE) under NSF programs north of 41.1°N. The coastal wind data were provided by National Data Buoy Center (NDBC).
 The altimeter products were produced by SSALTO/DUACS and distributed by AVISO with support from CNES.
-Special thanks to Coastal Ocean Observing and Development Center (CORDC) staff at
+Special thanks to Coastal Ocean Observing and Development Center (CORDC) staff at SIO.